lesego12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 File: 100-print_tebahpla.py is  a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase).

+File: 101-remove_char_at.py is a function that creates a copy of the string, removing the character at the position n.